-This holiday season, know your health care options.
+This winter season, know your health care options.

 For major injuries, trouble breathing, symptoms of stroke or heart attack, loss of consciousness, severe bleeding, and more, call 911 or go to the nearest emergency department.
 Request that a copy of your medical reports be sent to your family doctor.

 If your condition is not life-threatening, call your family doctor or care provider first.
 Same-day urgent in-person or virtual appointments are often available.
 Visit, pathwaysmedicalcare.ca for primary care (day-to-day health care) options in your community.

 For Urgent and Primary Care Centre locations and hours check out Urgent and Primary Care Centres.
 Check medimap.ca for UPCC and walk-in clinic wait times.